How to Store Holiday Decorations

 Let’s face it.
 Holiday decorations are a bit different than most of our things.
 They are mostly all fragile and therefore need a safe place to be stored away.
-They are only needed once a year and therefore our reason for having (probably) more than is needed.
-And they each come with its own purpose.
-A memory that keeps it strongly attached to our hearts.
+They are only needed once a year which is probably the biggest reason you may find that you have a large collection of things to work through.

-With so much attached to each tiny ornament it is important to set up a system for storing things so our decorations last just as long as our love for the holidays does.
+With so much attached to each tiny ornament, it is essential to set up a system for storing things, so our decorations last just as long as our love for the holidays does.

 Where and How to Store Holiday Decorations

 Not all homes are the same and that means not all of the options listed below are going to work for everyone.
 Choose the ones that you feel will work for you and give them a try.

 In an Attic or Crawl Space